Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 Based on instructions found here: [https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet](https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet)

 If you have a WiFi router at home that you control, you can connect to it by setting the wifi configuration of your Pi.
+To do this:

-To do this, you will need to create a file called `wpa_supplicant.conf` with the following text in it:
+1. Use a text editor on your computer to create a file called `wpa_supplicant.conf` with the following text in it:

 ```shell
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev